Multi-Group Fairness Evaluation via Conditional Value-at-Risk Testing: Introduction

 Let $\bw = (w_1, ..., w_{|\gp|})$ be a stochastic vector that defines a distribution over groups.
-Broadly speaking, we can think of $\bw$ as a vector of fairness aware importance scores for every group $g \in \gp$; for example, $\bw$ can be given by the percentage of each group in the population, an importance weight for each group, or uniform $\left(\text{i.e., } w_g = \frac{1}{|\gp|}\right)$ when assuming a non-informative prior on the group distributions.
+Broadly speaking, we can think of $\bw$ as a vector of fairness aware importance scores for every group $g \in \gp$; for example, $\bw$ can be given by the percentage of each group in the population, an importance weight for each group, or uniform $\left(\text{i.e., } w_g = \frac{1}{|\gp|}\right)$ when assuming a uniform prior on the group distributions.
+The theoretical contribution of this work (Theorem \ref{thm:weighted_upper_general}) makes a connection between the sample complexity for testing multi-group fairness and the R\'enyi entropy of order~$2/3$, which is defined by $H_{2/3}(\bw) \triangleq 3 \log_2 \sum_g w_g^{2/3}$.
 Our \textbf{main contributions} are: \begin{itemize} \item We provide an impossibility result, showing that \emph{any hypothesis test} that uses i.i.d. samples from the data distribution needs at least $n = \Omega(|\gp|)$ points to reliably test if max-gap fairness metrics are greater than a fixed threshold --- Proposition \ref{prop:hyptest_lower_bound}.
 Our result complements the achievability result in \cite{kearns2018preventing}, where it was shown that multi-group fairness can be tested with $n = O(|\gp|)$ samples.
 Hence, scaling $\gp$ to intersectional groups determined by a combination of features can be infeasible due to the cost of acquiring an exponential number of samples.

 \item Motivated by the first negative result, we propose a multi-group fairness metric that is a relaxation for max-gap fairness metrics based on the conditional value-at-risk (CVaR) --- namely CVaR fairness in Definition \ref{def:CVaRFairness}.
 We show that it is possible to recover max-gap fairness metrics from CVaR fairness (Proposition \ref{prop:recover_fairness_knwing_g}) and that CVaR fairness lower bounds max-gap fairness metrics (Proposition \ref{prop:CVaRLowerBound}).